Smoking a Turkey – The Ultimate Guide w/ Video

 Ancho chile powder will be a bit spicier, or use cayenne powder, but reduce the amount by at least half.

-Then, use fresh herbs and aromatics to stuff the bird and infuse it with flavor while it cooks.
+Then, use fresh herbs and aromatics to stuff the bird.
+It’s an easy way to infuse loads of flavor while smoking a turkey on a pellet grill.

 • Smoker – Wood pellet smokers allow extra flavor to be infused into whatever you’re smoking.

-• Your favorite flavor wood chips – Apple, cherry, and hickory are the most popular choices for smoked turkey.
+• Your favorite flavor wood chips – Apple wood, cherry wood, and hickory are the most popular choices for smoking a turkey.

 • Preparing the bird